jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W1.md

 - Always use a **tripod**
 - Turn **Image Stabilization OFF** when the camera is mounted on a tripod
 - Take time to adjust framing carefully before shooting

 ---

-📌 *For Week 1, success comes from intentional choices, not technical complexity.*

----